avlk/oppc/docs/project_goals.md

 ## High-level definition

 - The device runs in an automatic mode and delivers pollen concentrations to the cloud.
-- It is able to detect pollen particles in the air and distinguish them from non-pollen particles (dust, fiber, etc).
+- It can detect pollen particles in the air and distinguish them from non-pollen particles (dust, fiber, etc).
-- It is able to classify pollen into several species and count the concentration of these species in the air.
+- It can classify pollen into several species and count the concentration of these species in the air.
 - It is typically mounted on an outer wall or an open balcony of a house, and connected to a home electrical supply and WiFi.
 - It is assembled and maintained by an enthusiast user but requires low maintenance once installed.